Pseduo-Random and de Bruijn Array Codes: Preliminaries

 \section{Preliminaries}

-In this section, we provide the basic definitions and results of two-dimensional arrays and two-dimensional array codes that we are going to construct.
-All the arrays that will be considered in this paper will be $r \times t$ cyclic (doubly periodic) arrays.
-An $r \times t$ cyclic array is an array that is read cyclically, i.e., vertically and horizontally.
+In this section, we provide the basic definitions and results of two-dimensional arrays and two-dimensional array codes that are considered.
+All the arrays that will be considered in this paper will be $r \times t$ cyclic (doubly-periodic) arrays, i.e., the array is read cyclically, vertically and horizontally.